-In addition to promoting affordable housing across the state, THDA has established several grantmaking programs, either internally managed or in partnership with local nonprofit and government organizations, and annually administers approximately \$10 to \$12 million in grant funds.
-These programs include, but are not limited to:
+In addition to promoting equitable and affordable housing across the state, THDA has established several grantmaking programs which are managed internally or in partnership with local nonprofit and government organizations.
+Annually, THDA administers approximately \$10 to \$12 million in grants through programs which include, but are not limited to:

-- Appraisal Gap Pilot Program: One of THDA's most innovative grant programs that helps stabilize property values in the state by providing nonprofit housing agencies with grants up to \$20,000 to help cover the gap between the cost to build and the appraised residential value. - Reentry Housing Program: In partnership with Tennessee Department of Correction, THDA offers a payment program to support transitional housing projects for ex-offenders. - Tennessee Housing Trust Fund (THTF): A program that earmarks proceeds from THDA's mortgage loan programs to provide grants for housing rehabilitation and rebuilding for very low-and low-income, elderly, and special needs households.
-The following activities are financed by the THTF: - Competitive Grants and Challenge Grants: Initiatives that provide seed funding and grants up to \$500,000 to nonprofits and municipal agencies to address critical housing needs. - Support to Habitat for Humanity: Annual grant distribution to local affiliates for home construction projects. - Rebuild and Recover: Grants provided to local governments to help homeowners recover and rebuild after natural disasters. - Emergency Solutions Grants: Grants for organizations that provide housing assistance to those who are homeless or are at-risk of homelessness.
+- Appraisal Gap Pilot Program: One of THDA's most innovative grant programs that helps stabilize property values in the state by providing nonprofit housing agencies with grants up to \$20,000 to help cover the gap between the cost to build and the appraised residential value. - Reentry Housing Program: In partnership with the Tennessee Department of Correction, THDA offers a payment program to support transitional housing projects for ex-offenders. - Tennessee Housing Trust Fund (THTF): A program that earmarks proceeds from THDA's mortgage loan programs to provide grants for housing rehabilitation and rebuilding for very lowand low-income, elderly, and special needs households.
+The following activities are financed by the Fund: - Competitive Grants and Challenge Grants: Initiatives that provide seed funding and grants up to \$500,000 to nonprofits and municipal agencies to address critical housing needs. - Support to Habitat for Humanity: Annual grant distribution to local affiliates for home construction projects. - Rebuild and Recover: Grants provided to local governments to help homeowners recover and rebuild after natural disasters. - Emergency Solutions Grants: Grants for organizations that provide housing assistance to those who are homeless or are at-risk of homelessness.

-Across Tennessee, many urban and rural communities are struggling with distressed neighborhoods and low homeownership rates, with a substantial number of single-family homes requiring rehabilitation, repair, or replacement.
-THDA offers the following programs to finance and facilitate the demand for repairs:
+Across Tennessee, many urban and rural communities are struggling with distressed neighborhoods and low homeownership rates, with a substantial number of single-family homes requiring rehabilitation, repair, or replacement.3 THDA offers the following programs to finance and facilitate the demand for repairs: